willfleury/willfleury.github.io/_posts/data-engineering/2017-03-01-merge-serving-views.md

 If you do not know how we store this change log data in the Speed view, I recommend you read the blog post on [Speed Views]({% post_url /data-engineering/2017-03-01-speed-serving-views %}).

-Guest changelog data in speed view
+Guest changelog data in Speed view

     {"ref": "1", "firstName": "John", …, "modifiedAt": "2017-03-26T16:38:19.100Z"}
     {"ref": "1", "firstName": "Johnny", …, "modifiedAt": "2017-03-26T16:42:59.250Z"}

-Guest Order changelog data in speed view
+Guest Order changelog data in Speed view

     {"ref": "123", "status": "CANCELLED", …, "modifiedAt": "2017-03-26T16:42:00.000Z"}

 We can see that we have two change log records in the speed layer for the given Guest.
 However, when merging we only use the record with the latest modifiedAt timestamp for entities with the same ref and we disregard the others.
-Therefore when we recombine the above records and we end up with the following Guest Context in the Speed view.
+Therefore when we recombine the above records, we end up with the following Guest Context in the Speed view.

     {
        "ref": "1",